Fascia & Soffit Repair in Onslow County, NC

 Step 3

-Effective rot repair means cutting back to solid wood — not patching over compromised material.
+Good rot repair means cutting back to solid wood, not patching over compromised material.
 When rot extends beyond the fascia into the rafter tails or sub-fascia, structural reinforcement is required before any finish material can be installed.

 • Surgical Fascia Cutback to Nearest Rafter Tail: Removing rotted fascia back to the nearest structurally sound rafter tail, creating a clean joint on solid wood that provides a proper nailing surface for the replacement board.